Chart Color Schemes

 Wamuran lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
-Considering projected demographic shifts, exceptional growth is predicted over the period, with the area expected to grow by 4,267 persons to 2041 based on the latest population numbers, an increase of 93.3% over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
+However, these state projections lack age category splits, so AreaSearch applies proportional growth weightings from ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
+By 2041, Wamuran is projected to grow by 4,267 persons, reflecting a 93.3% increase over the 17-year period.

 Frequently Asked Questions - Population